skielosky/Illinois-Data-Mining-Specialization/01-Data-Visualization/README.md

 * Visualize data when it is not numerical.
 * Use techniques for visualizing databases and data mining to help visually sort through massive datasets.
 * Analyze tasks and build visualization dashboards to provide data to support making a decision.

+**Textbook and Readings**

+There is no required textbook for this class.
+However the following textbooks may be helpful.

+* [https://amzn.to/2QUR1Qk]Visualization Analysis and Design by Tamara Munzner
+* Information Visualization: Perception for Design (3rd Edition) by Colin Ware